jung235/pydiffuser/README.md

 Pydiffuser is a numerical simulation framework for nonequilibrium statistical physics based on [JAX](https://github.com/google/jax).

-**This package mainly aims:**
+This package mainly aims:
 - to share code to implement a numerical simulation on physical models written in various forms of [stochastic differential equations](https://en.wikipedia.org/wiki/Stochastic_differential_equation).
 - to revisit recent research highlights in non-equilibrium statistical physics.
 - to reduce the repeated code on time-series data analysis, e.g., statistical analysis of [single-particle trajectory](https://en.wikipedia.org/wiki/Single-particle_trajectory) for [SPT](https://en.wikipedia.org/wiki/Single-particle_tracking) experiments.
-- to provide the skeleton of stochastic model simulation for anyone interested in stochastic processes.
+- to provide the skeleton of stochastic modeling for anyone interested in stochastic processes.

 ## Installation